Skip to main content

 • Goal converted: includes or excludes visits during which a specific goal was converted.

-• Price of the product page displayed: includes or excludes product pages where price is higher than/lower than/equals a certain amount (a fixed price/the price of a specific product/the average price of a selection of products).
+• Price of the product page displayed: includes or excludes product pages where the price is higher than, lower than, or equals a certain amount.

 • Number of visited product pages: includes or excludes visitors based on the number of product pages they visited, the category to which these pages belong, and their price.